Rubinder25/AutoCLI/README.md

 The program auto generates help menu if `-h` or `--help` flags are passed.

-e.g. if the above program is run with `-h` flag the following output is received
+e.g. if the above program is run with `-h` flag the following output is received:-

 ```
 terminal> ts-node subway.ts -h